 \begin{observation} There are at least~$\max\{0,m-n\cdot\tau\}$ candidates which are never approved. \end{observation}

-Upon~\cref{obs:nonapproved}, we will next discuss deleting candidates which are never approved, in order to upper-bound the number~$m$ of candidates by some polynomial function in~$n+\tau$.
-With the latter, together with \cref{thm:PKwrtmtau} we will obtain the polynomial-size problem kernels.
-We treat each of~\cmpv{} and~\rmpv{} separately.
+Upon~\cref{obs:nonapproved}, we will next discuss deleting candidates which are never approved, in order to upper-bound the number~$m$ of candidates by some polynomial in~$n+\tau$.
+Then, we can apply \cref{thm:PKwrtmtau} to obtain the polynomial-size problem kernels.
+We treat \cmpv{} and~\rmpv{} separately.